jvarga/geonames-for-postgis/README.md

+:globe_with_meridians:
 ##geonames-for-postgis
 ----------------------

-**T**his utility is for building the geonames database in PostGIS v.
+__T__ his utility is for building the geonames database in PostGIS v.
 2 in an automated fashion.

 ####Assumptions: